I’m a freelance journalist and the mother of a voracious reader. I’m also a children’s picture book author. Click here for my author website.

 Our sister site is Teaching Kids News.

-TKN offers daily news articles written in kid-friendly language, for parents, teachers and kids.
+TKN offers weekly news articles written in kid-friendly language, for parents, teachers and kids.